torressa/cspy/docs/how_to.rst

 The algorithms have some common inputs and requirements,

  - Two lists ``max_res`` and ``min_res``, with lists of the maximum and minimum resource usage to be enforced for the resulting path;
- - Input graphs must not contain any negative cost cycles.

 For former, the user must ensure consistency between the index in ``res_cost`` and the index in ``max_res``\``min_res``, such that it corresponds to the same resource.